architectures the coastal garden borders

 Conservation Status

-A striking, large Cordyline with broad, sword-like, purple-bronze leaves.
-A cabbage tree that is not green.
-The leaves are long and narrow, up to 60 centimetres in length, with a smooth, leathery texture.
+It is not green.
+It is purple-bronze.
+A striking, large Cordyline with broad, sword-like leaves.
+A cabbage tree that breaks the rule.
+The leaves are long and narrow, up to 60 centimetres in length.
+They have a smooth, leathery texture.
 The purple-bronze colour is most intense in full sun, where the leaves take on a rich, metallic sheen.
 In shade, the colour may fade to a greenish-bronze.
 A plant that changes colour with the light.
-The plant grows into a small, multi-trunked tree, reaching 3 to 5 metres in height.
-The trunks are slender and upright, branching at the base to create a bushy, multi-stemmed form.
-The overall shape is architectural, with leaves radiating from the tips of each stem like a fountain.
+The plant grows into a small, multi-trunked tree.
+It reaches 3 to 5 metres in height.
+The trunks are slender and upright.
+They branch at the base to create a bushy, multi-stemmed form.
+The overall shape is architectural.
+Leaves radiate from the tips of each stem like a fountain.
 Purple Cabbage Tree produces large, branched flower heads in summer.
-The flowers are small, white, and fragrant, attracting bees and other insects.
+The flowers are small, white, and fragrant.
+They attract bees and other insects.
 The flowers are followed by small, white berries that persist into winter.
-The plant is extremely hardy, tolerating drought, wind, salt spray and frost.
+The plant is extremely hardy.
+It tolerates drought, wind, salt spray and frost.
 It is perfect for adding dramatic colour and architectural form to large gardens and landscapes.
 The cultivar was selected for its rich purple-bronze foliage.
-The parent species, Cordyline australis, is a common tree throughout New Zealand, but this cultivar was bred for garden use, selected for its striking colour.
+The parent species, Cordyline australis, is a common tree throughout New Zealand.
+But this cultivar was bred for garden use.
+Selected for its striking colour.
 To find Purple Cabbage Tree is to look in gardens and landscapes throughout New Zealand.
 The garden is bright.
-The purple cabbage tree stands, purple-bronze leaves radiating, a tower of colour against the green.
+The purple cabbage tree stands.
+Purple-bronze leaves radiating.
+A tower of colour against the green.
 It does not know it is a cultivar.
 It does not know it was bred for its colour.
 It just grows.
 That is what cabbage trees do.
+No significant conservation threats as this is a cultivated variety.
+Not applicable to wild populations.
+Hardy and pest-resistant in garden settings.
+Tolerates drought, wind, salt spray and frost.
+This is a garden cultivar, not a wild species.
+It is grown in New Zealand gardens for its purple-bronze foliage.
+No formal conservation assessment exists for this cultivar.